+Taylor has a bigger, more dramatic sound than York, which is remarkably warm and relaxed for a countertenor.
 He uses vibrato liberally and is not afraid to color outside the lines of a perfectly refined sound from time to time for musical effect....

 Those differing sounds and styles combine to create musical magic in duets.
 The two singers work together with a remarkable musical intimacy based on a combination of great musical instincts and the ability to listen and respond to each other.

 They give their duets the feel of extremely personal conversations.

 By Elaine Schmidt, Special to the Journal Sentinel, Nov.
 20, 2011

 Countertenor Daniel Taylor, who sang from Handel operas Saturday on an Early Music Now program, is the best (countertenors)

 I’ve ever heard.
 His voice is big, beautiful, rich and agile.
 He guides it with unerring feel for the sentiments of the words and

 the direction of the phrase.
 He ornaments brilliantly and with a historian’s sense of style. ...